SaraMWillis/Cloud_Storage_Benchmarking/ReadMe.md

 ## AWS S3

-The most recent cloud storage platform to be tested is Amazon's AWS S3.
-We have a limited trial for the service and so testing was limited.
-Specifically, Globus's CLI was used in a script to automate transfers over a period of about a week.
+We had a limited trial for the service and so testing was not able to be carried out to completion.
+Globus's CLI was used in a script to automate transfers over a period of about a week.
 That script has been included in this repository along with the output csv files, R plotting script, and output plots.
 The available script has been updated to include a Google Drive connection (a fairly trivial change) and may be added to the Google Drive section in the future.

-## Cyverse
+## CyVerse

-**To be updated soon.
-Tests currently running using irods**
+Files were transferred between HPC and CyVerse using iRODS.
+As in the tests above, six individual dummy files were transferred five times.
+The means and standard errors were then found for the transfer speeds for each test and plotted in R.